 While these key features may seem similar, try contextualizing them for your organization.
 For example, if interactivity and virtual labs are important to you, you may want to consider Open edX, but if a separate submission portal is critical, then Moodle might be a better option for your organization.

-Moodle has its library of plugins and modules that can be integrated into their LMS, enabling customization.
+Moodle has a library of plugins and modules that can be integrated into their LMS, enabling customization.
 Popular eLearning standards IMS, AICC, and SCORM, are supported by Moodle out-of-the-box.

 On the other hand, Open edX is flexible and can go beyond simple interactions in an online classroom with the help of xBlock plugins. xBlock plugins provide an immense amount of flexibility to Open edX users.
 A suite of APIs is also available to build an Open edX-powered platform.
 Lastly, several extensions like JSinput, that grade and display problems within the platform, ultimately help instructors improve user experience.

 The budget of the LMS is always a matter of consideration for educators.
 Moodle has multiple installation options but MoodleCloud starts at USD 110 annually to support 50 users.
-There are some catches though: plugin and theme installation is unavailable and you’re capped at 250mb of storage.
-Open edX pricing varies from provider-to-provider but you can assume around USD 5,000 annually to support 100-300 users.
-Unlike Moodle, Open edX (including SaaS offerings by Open edX providers) can allow for complete branding and boast up to 1tb of storage.
+There are some catches though plugin and theme installation is unavailable and you’re capped at 250 MB of storage.
+Open edX pricing varies from provider to provider but you can assume around USD 5,000 annually to support 100-300 users.
+Unlike Moodle, Open edX (including SaaS offerings by Open edX providers) can allow for a complete branding and boast up to 1tb of storage.

 Community support is important for every LMS platform.
 Both platforms have active communities that drive the direction of each platform’s development.
 Moodle’s community focuses on online education and publishes the latest trends, news, and updates along with discussion forums in the communities.
 There are countless providers and communities within Moodle, so information can be vast.
 Additionally, Moodle has a network of 100 certified resellers, partners, and other service providers.
 Services offered by these partners include hosting, customizations, consulting, theming, and more.